 The GWAS result table provides a detailed summary of appropriate GWAS results.
 The rows display the results for each SNP above the user-specified minor allele frequency threshold.
-The SNPs sorted by their P values (from smallest to largest).
+The SNPs sorted by their position in the chromosome.
+The H&B P.Value is FDR adjusted P values by H&B method.
+Now GAPIT has outed marker effect for each GWAS method.